-All the children needing to be adopted in the UK are in the care of local authorities and almost all of them will be living in temporary foster homes while they wait for the right adoptive home to be found.
+All children needing to be adopted in the UK are in the care of local authorities and almost all of them are living in temporary foster homes while they wait for the right adoptive home to be found.

 In most cases, there is some form of adoption contact with birth family members, either face to face contact or by letters exchanged via social workers so that the child’s adoptive family details remain confidential.

 In order to adopt, you will have to be approved by an adoption agency.

 All local authorities act as adoption agencies and there are voluntary adoption agencies too.